Start9Labs/documentation/site/source/user-manual/service-guides/lightning/zeus-cln-direct.rst

 #.
 Download the Zeus: Bitcoin and Lightning wallet from your mobile device's application store.
 #.
-Open your Embassy's web interface and log in
+Open your Start9 server's web interface and log in
 #.
 Select Services -> Core Lightning
 #.
 Select "Properties"
 #.
 Click the QR code next to "REST API Quick Connect" to display the QR code